Socialism in Iran: Iran Party

 Established in 1941, the Iran Party is described as the "backbone of the National Front", the leading umbrella organization of Iranian nationalists.
 Founded mainly by European-educated technocrats, the party advocated for "a diluted form of French socialism" (i.e., it "modeled itself on" the moderate Socialist Party of France) and promoted social democracy, liberal nationalism, and secularism.
 The party’s socialist stance was more akin to that of the Fabian Society than to the scientific socialism of Karl Marx.
 Its focus on liberal socialist and democratic socialist principles made it distinct from purely left-wing parties, and it did not engage much in labour rights discussions.
 The core of the party consisted of members from the Iranian Engineers' Association.

 In the Iranian legislative election of 1944, five of the party's leaders—Rezazadeh Shafaq, Ghulam'Ali Farivar, AhdulHamid Zanganeh, Hussein Mu'aven, and Abdallah Mu'azemi—won seats, along with Mohammad Mosaddegh, who was not a member but was effectively supported by the party.
 The party played a key role in helping Mosaddegh establish the National Front, nationalize the oil industry, and rise to power.
-Several members held office during Mosaddegh government.
+Several members held office during the Mosaddegh government.

 In the 1950s, the party was led by Karim Sanjabi and Allah-Yar Saleh.
 It was suppressed following the British-American backed coup d'état in 1953 and outlawed in 1957 on the grounds of its alliance with the Tudeh Party of Iran a decade earlier.
 The party was revived in 1960 and actively contributed to the National Front (II), which disintegrated in 1963 and was forced to operate secretly.
 The Iran Party held a congress in 1964.

 Not much is known about the party's activities between 1964 and the mid-1970s, except for some irregular meetings and exchanges of views.
 In 1977, alongside the League of Socialists and the Nation Party, it helped revive the National Front (IV) and demanded the return of Ruhollah Khomeini to Iran.
 In early 1979, Shapour Bakhtiar, the secretary-general of the party, was appointed as the last Prime Minister by the Shah, with two Iran Party members in his cabinet.
 However, the party denounced Bakhtiar's acceptance of the post, expelled him, and labeled him a "traitor."
 After 1979, the Iran Party did not play a significant role in the Iranian political arena and was soon banned.